ibivu/B4TM-Galaxy-2017/docker/README.md

 ### Windows 10 Education

- If you have VUnet ID, you can log into [SURFspot](https://www.surfspot.nl/) to get a free serial key of Windows 10 Edu, with which you can replace your old key in your Windows 10 Home to upgrade it to education version.
+ If you have an VUnet ID, you can log in to [SURFspot](https://www.surfspot.nl/) to get a free serial key of Windows 10 Education version, with which you can replace your old serial key in your Windows 10 Home to upgrade it to education version.

 ## Basics of using Docker

- If you were previously enrolled in the master course ‘Structural Bioinformatics’, you may have gotten on with Docker already, in this case, you may skip this section for the next.
+ If you were previously enrolled in the master course ‘Structural Bioinformatics’, you may have been familiar with Docker already, in this case, you may skip this section for the next.
 If you are new to Docker or want to review the usage of Docker quickly, you can read this document [here](https://docs.google.com/document/d/1QoL_93B-0VRcJdrxjweUV8JQI0Waehz1rMdiCFeWPeo/edit?usp=sharing).